Our personal finances can be full of tough questions. And one such tough question is:

 But ‘hope’ and ‘somehow’ are not great strategies to have.
 And ideally, you would not want to become dependent on your children in retirement.

-I get a lot of mails asking me how much to save for retirement and how much money is enough to never work again in India(!) and how to do early retirement planning.
+I get a lot of emails asking me how much to save for retirement and how much money is enough to never work again in India(!) and how to do early retirement planning?

 On receiving such mails, I feel satisfied that atleast some people are giving importance to retirement planning that it deserves in the current scenario.

 In very simple terms, retirement planning is done to accumulate a retirement corpus sufficiently large enough to replace the retiree’s income and sustain a stable standard of living throughout the retirement.